 This may sound elementary, but it will be a huge help to your food storage systems.
 Label everything!
 This will help you stay organized and keep track of all of the food you have on hand.

 On the tops of canned goods, you may want to write the date purchased and the best by date.
 This will help you rotate your stock so that you always use the oldest food first.
+Find out what we believe are the best canned food to stock up on in an emergency.

 Label any home-canned goods and mylar bags with what is inside and the date packaged.
 This way, you won’t have to guess at the contents and end up opening (and potentially wasting) the wrong container.
 For example, sugar and salt look very similar in jars, and you don’t want to rely on your memory to figure out which one it is.